SathyaBhat/sathyasays.com/content/posts/2008-10-04-how-to-removing-transparency-in-games-without-disablingswitching-off-compiz.md

 date: 2008-10-04T07:21:23+00:00
 url: /2008/10/04/how-to-removing-transparency-in-games-without-disablingswitching-off-compiz/
 categories:
-  - "Tips &amp; How-To's"
+  - "Tips & How-To's"
 tags:
-  - Arch
-  - ccsm
-  - compiz
-  - compiz fusion
-  - forums
-  - fusion
-  - games
-  - Google
-  - internet
   - linux
-  - LV
-  - menu
-  - moving
-  - opacity
-  - switching
-  - "tips-and-howto's"
-  - transparency
   - tutorials
-  - Ubuntu
-  - xp

 ---
 <div>
-  <em>Admin&#8217;s Note: This solution was emailed to me by Bharath, as he was facing this problem and found a solution to this.
+  <em>Admin's Note: This solution was emailed to me by Bharath, as he was facing this problem and found a solution to this.
 If you want to drop a tip or a hack, just send me an email via the contact-me form and I might just publish it</em>
 </div>

 <div>